atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/sharing-the-dashboard-distribution-strategies.md

 section: Deploy
 title: Sharing the Dashboard – Distribution Strategies
 meta_title: Dashboard Distribution Strategies
-description: Learn the best practices and common pitfalls of sharing out dashboards to a wide audience.
+description: Learn the best practices and common pitfalls of sharing out dashboards.
   Distributing your dashboard is critical to it being useful.
 number: 120
 authors:
 - _people/tim.md